-The characteristics/standards of the construction materials need to be put down in product specifications and purchase orders, in unambiguous terms.
-The testing and inspection methods/procedures, the type of tests that are required to be conducted, all need to be specified accurately.
+The characteristics/standards of the construction materials need to be put down in specifications and purchase orders in unambiguous items.
+The technical terms should uniquely be understood by the supplier.
+The testing and inspection methods/procedures, the type of tests that are required to be conducted; all need to be specified accurately.

-The purchase department can achieve the required quality of incoming construction material by:
+The purchase department can achieve required quality of incoming construction material by:

-- Conveying correct specifications; - · Assessing quality capability of the supplier before placing a purchase order; - · Insisting on proper certification of dispatched material, from the supplier's facility; - Proper packaging and transportation, to avoid deterioration, damage or breakage during transit; - Testing and inspecting at the receiving end.
-Insisting on approved quantity and quality certificates; - Proper storage in the warehouse/store, to avoid deterioration or damage during storage;
+- · Conveying correct specifications; - Assessing quality capability of supplier before placement of purchase order; - Insisting on proper certification of dispatched material from the supplier's facility; - Proper packaging and transportation to avoid deterioration, damage, breakage during transition; - Testing and inspection at the receiving end.
+Insisting on approved quantity and quality certificate; - Proper storage in the warehouse/store so as to avoid deterioration or damage during storage; - Revising and conveying the quality specification as and when needed well in advance so as to avoid stockpiling and or getting mixed up of 'old' quality items with 'new' quality items;